Study of the U.S. Institutes for Student Leaders

-To date, more than 240 alumni have participated.
-The five-week program, sponsored by the U.S. Department of State (Bureau of Educational and Cultural Affairs), introduces students from the Middle East (summer) and Southeast Asia (winter) to central elements of U.S. history, society, institutions, and democracy through a focus on American religious freedom.
-Since 2015, the Winter Institute has also been part of the Young Southeast Asian Leaders Initiative (YSEALI) Academic Fellowship, which brings exceptional young leaders ages 18-25 to a U.S. university or college campus and includes an academic residency, leadership development training, an educational study tour, community service and collaboration with American peers.
+To date, more than 250 alumni/ae have participated.
+The five-week program, sponsored by the U.S. Department of State (Bureau of Educational and Cultural Affairs), introduces students from the Middle East (summer) and Southeast Asia (winter, now discontinued by the State Department) to central elements of U.S. history, society, institutions, and democracy through a focus on religious freedom and pluralism in the American context.
+In 2015 and 2016, the Winter Institute was also part of the Young Southeast Asian Leaders Initiative (YSEALI) Academic Fellowship, which brings exceptional young leaders ages 18-25 to a U.S. university or college campus and includes an academic residency, leadership development training, an educational study tour, community service and collaboration with American peers.
 The YSEALI Academic Fellowship is President Obama’s signature initiative to strengthen leadership development across ASEAN countries, deepen engagement with young leaders on key regional and global challenges and strengthen people-to-people ties between the United States and Southeast Asia.

 The program, run in cooperation with the International Center for Contemporary Education, consists of a four-week residential component in Philadelphia, including various religious, historical and cultural site visits, as well as trips to New York City, Washington, D.C. and other parts of the country.
 Topics include: religious pluralism, the relationship between religion and state, freedom of religion, separation of powers/checks and balances, one person/one vote, rule of law, the nature of American citizenship, volunteerism in civil society, protection of minority rights (including LGBTQ and disabilities concerns), interfaith dialogue, critical thinking, nonviolent conflict-resolution, civil rights, ethnic diversity, women’s rights and immigration.

-- Develop students’ capacity for leadership in their home contexts; and
+- Develop students’ capacity for leadership in their home contexts.

 - Offer students opportunities to learn and grow through significant engagement with American citizens of diverse backgrounds and interests.